Rik Fox: Going solo with SIN

-New band life - Burn and Surgical Steel
+New band life – Burn and Surgical Steel

-Upon the break-up of Sin, Fox was quickly approached by Niji Management (associated with Wendy Dio, wife of Ronnie James)'s band Burn (formerly Hellion), who shared the same producer (Dana Strum), and was accepted into the band, spending several months rehearsing with them in 1986.
+Upon the breakup of Sin, Fox was quickly approached by Niji Management (associated with Wendy Dio, wife of Ronnie James)'s band Burn (formerly Hellion), who shared the same producer (Dana Strum), and was accepted into the band, spending several months rehearsing with them in 1986.
 Shortly after, the band eventually dismissed their singer, Richard Parico.
 Fox then approached a fellow New Yorker, former Anthrax lead singer Neil Turbin to offer him the gig, which Turbin turned down in favor of his own project.
 During a break in rehearsals, Fox flew to Arizona to scout potential gigs for Burn.
 At a Loudness concert there, he was approached to join Arizona heavy metal band Surgical Steel, (a band formerly fronted by Jeff Martin later in Badlands and Racer X, and featuring Judas Priest frontman Rob Halford on one of their demos).
 This meeting led to spending several months performing and recording an album with them and supporting the Lita Ford band for a 1987 New Year's Eve concert.
 Unfortunately, misfortune struck again when Surgical Steel's financial backing fell through to finish the album, and the recording deal fell through leaving the album unfinished.
 Fox eventually left the band, returning to Hollywood, (with apparently no 'playing issues' at fault claimed there, either).
 Fox had successfully recorded with Dokken drummer Mick Brown (musician) for the Surgical Steel sessions.
 Fox stated in his interviews that "this pattern of bad luck began to take on the appearance of his developing a penchant for joining popular name bands that, despite looking very promising going in, were, in effect, already sinking ships... it began to look like I couldn't stay with a band for very long, which, despite outward appearances, as anyone can easily see, was not the case, since they fell part on their own soon after I left them and I had moved on to other ventures."